-The white grape variety is a rarely occurring or barely cultivated variety of the Traminer (see general information there).
-There are numerous Synonyms, but partly also for the game type Gewurztraminer and some are also commonly used for Traminer.
-The most important alphabetically grouped by country are Mala Dinka, Prinç ( Bulgaria ); Clevner, Clevener, Rotfrenschen, Traminer ( Germany ); Fromenteau Rouge, Fromenté Rose, Klevener de Heiligenstein, Savagnin Rose Non Musque, Savagnin Rouge ( France ); Traminac Crveni ( Croatia ); Red Traminer, Traminer ( Austria ); Heather ( Switzerland ); Piros Tramini ( Hungary ).
-Savagnin Rose is a pink-haired mutation from Savagnin Blanc.
-She often gets that Gewurztraminer equated or confused with this, a mutation of Savagnin Rose with Moschuston (French musque).
-Since Savagnin Rose does not have that tone, she is also called Savagnin Rose Non Musqué.
+The white grape variety is a rare or hardly cultivated variety of the Traminer (see general information there).
+There are many Synonyms which are partly also for the kind of game Gewurztraminer and some are also commonly used for tramers.
+The main alphabetically grouped by country are Mala Dinka, Prinç ( Bulgaria ); Clevner, Clevener, Rotfrenschen, Traminer ( Germany ); Fromenteau Rouge, Fromenté Rose, Klevener de Heiligenstein, Savagnin Rose Non Musque, Savagnin Rouge ( France ); Traminac Crveni ( Croatia ); Red Traminer, Traminer ( Austria ); Heidarot ( Switzerland ); Piros Tramini ( Hungary ).
+Savagnin Rose is a pink berry mutation by Savagnin Blanc.
+She often becomes that Gewurztraminer equated or confused with a mutation of Savagnin Rose with Moschuston (French musque).
+Since Savagnin Rose does not have this tone, it is also called Savagnin Rose Non Musqué.

-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Kövidinka (Mala Dinka) or Pinot Gris (Fromenteau, Pinot Gris, Kleiner Traminer) are confused.
-The Swiss botanist Johannes Bauhin (1541-1613) describes in his posthumously published in 1650 work "Historia Plantarum Universalis" the variety "Rotfrenschen", which is considered the first mention of Savagnin Rose.
-In France, the name Savagnin Rose was first introduced in 1868 by Victor Pulliat (1827-1896) called.
-The early ripening vine is sensitive to frost and prone to Verrieseln, It produces white wines with less pronounced aromas compared to the Gewürztraminer, similar to the Traminer (Savagnin Blanc).
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Kövidinka (Mala Dinka) or Pinot gris (Fromenteau, Pinot Gris, Little Traminer) can be confused.
+The Swiss botanist Johannes Bauhin (1541-1613) describes in his work "Historia Plantarum Universalis" published in 1650 posthumously the variety "Rotfrenschen", which is the first mention of Savagnin Rose.
+In France, the name Savagnin Rose was first used by Victor in 1868 Pulliat (1827-1896).
+The early ripening vine is sensitive to frost and prone to Verrieseln, It produces white wines with less pronounced aromas than Gewürztraminer, similar to Traminer (Savagnin Blanc).

-In the statistics of Kym Anderson In 2010 volumes were reported under the three names Gewurztraminer (with "u"), Savagnin Blanc and Savagnin Rose.
+In the statistics of Kym Anderson 2010 quantities were reported under the three names Gewurztraminer (with "u"), Savagnin Blanc and Savagnin Rose.
 It is probably predominantly Gewürztraminer.
-Under the name Savagnin Rose were in France 45 hectares recorded.
-This variety is almost exclusively in the Alsace grown where they are for the local specialty Klevener de Heiligenstein is used.
-Also under Savagnin Rose were for Germany (here but Roter Traminer) recorded 838 hectares, but most of it is probably the Gewürztraminer.
-Under "Durbacher Clevner" there are small stocks in the growing area to bathe, The quantities of all countries with the different Traminer varieties are under Gewurztraminer contain.
+Under the name Savagnin Rose were in France 45 hectares covered.
+This variety is grown almost exclusively in Alsace where they grown for the local specialty Klevener de Heiligenstein is used.
+Also under Savagnin Rose were for Germany (here, however, the Red Traminer) covers 838 hectares, although this is probably mostly the Gewürztraminer.
+Under "Durbacher Clevner" there are small stocks in the growing area to bathe, The quantities of all countries with the different Traminer game types are below Gewurztraminer contain.